 We used to use bonds for this purpose.
 The closer we got to retirement the more we moved from stocks into bonds.
 This did two things: it lowered the risk of our overall portfolio and created a safe dependable income to live on.
 With bond interest rates at historic lows, they are not going to be able to either lower our risk or provide a reasonable amount of income for the foreseeable future.
 So what can we use to replace bonds as a retirement tool?

 There’s a relatively new class of annuities (no they’re not your grandmother’s annuity, they don’t have high fees and they stay in your family after you’re gone) designed to grow with the market on the upside, to protect your retirement money when the market goes down and most importantly to provide a high level of safe, dependable income throughout your retirement.

 You can re-allocate just enough to this portion of your portfolio to supplement your Social Security so that you have the necessary income to support your retirement lifestyle.
 Or, you can allocate more as you look to create less overall risk and more income.

 2) De-Stress Your Growth Portfolio

 Why do people run out of money in retirement?
-It’s because they’re drawing out more money to live on then their portfolio can tolerate.
+It’s because they’re drawing out more money to live on than their portfolio can tolerate.
 They’re stressing their portfolio.
 This might work when the markets are going up but during a market correction they eat away at their principal leaving less to recover.
-Eventually they can run out.
+Eventually, they can run out.